vigneshavm/Interview-questions/Prompt Commands.md

 6. Monitoring and observability
 7. Security and privacy considerations

-Present as if advising on AI strategy implementation.
+Present as I'm explaining to interview panal.
 ```

 **Prompt 19: LLM Implementation**